 Print your template onto Iron-on pages

 Make sure that everything prints out in the mirrored format!
-Follow the guidelines provided to you by your Iron-on pages to ensure you get a good print out.
-Also, make sure to follow the direct advice of how to iron everything onto the fabric.
+Follow the guidelines provided to you by your Iron-on pages to ensure you get a good printout.
+Also, make sure to follow the direct advice on how to iron everything onto the fabric.
 I didn’t do this and the first few pages of my DIY fabric family book look faded because of this.

 Follow the steps in the template